storypku/darknet-cpp/scripts/Readme.md

- * To convert annotations from labelimg (VOC) to work with yolo, use the VOC2YOLO.py script This script is a single class improved version of the voc_label.py script and uses python3 with 4 arguments `python3 VOC2YOLO.py [PATH_IMG_FOLDER] [PATH_VOC_FOLDER] [OUTPUT_PATH_IMG_FOLDER] [OUTPUT_PATH_YOLO_FOLDER]`
+ * To convert annotations from labelimg (VOC) to work with yolo, use the VOC2YOLO.py scripti.
+   This script is a single class improved version of the voc_label.py script and uses python3 with 4 arguments.

+   `python3 VOC2YOLO.py [PATH_IMG_FOLDER] [PATH_VOC_FOLDER] [OUTPUT_PATH_IMG_FOLDER] [OUTPUT_PATH_YOLO_FOLDER]`